Dr. Cooper's 8 Healthy Steps

 “Moderate physical activity” – Moderate intensity should get your heart rate elevated to where you can talk but you’re winded.
 There are many types of cardiovascular exercise: take a brisk walk or go jogging, kick the soccer ball with the kids, play a game of touch football, swim some laps, jump rope, hop on an elliptical machine.
 Whatever you choose, just get moving!

 “A collective 30 minutes a day” – Here’s the good news.
 You don’t have to exercise for 30 minutes straight if your schedule doesn’t work or those bad knees won’t last.
 You can do three spurts of activity for 10 minutes each or break it into two, 15 minute intervals.
 It all adds up and it all counts!
 And a total of 30 minutes is realistic amount of time to fit into your schedule.
 Put it on your calendar like it’s an appointment and stick to it.

 “Five days a week.” – This is important because if you do 30 minutes of moderately intense cardio over five days you will have logged 150 minutes of exercise.
 This is the magic number to reap the benefits of heart health, prevent diabetes, cancer and other diseases, and improve quality and quantity of life.

 For some great articles by our professional fitness trainers, check out our Fitness Files or watch videos of our Exercise Moves.
-Of course, if you want to work directly with one of our trainers or sport professionals, visit Cooper Fitness Center in Dallas or McKinney.
+Of course, if you want to work directly with one of our trainers or sport professionals, visit Cooper Fitness Center.

 Take the right supplements for you.
 Supplements are just that, they are supplements and not replacements.
 You have to start with a good, balanced diet and then think of supplements as an insurance policy.